Donald Rukare: Corporate

 Rukare has served in various positions such as a Head of Program Manager of European Union Human Right, as a Legal Advisor to Embassy of Ireland.
 He serves as an advocate of the High Court of Uganda, as a part-time lecturer in Sports Law at the Uganda Christian University in Mukono and is a regular guest faculty at the International Law Institute Kampala and the Center for Human Rights Pretoria University in South Africa.
 He is an external examiner at both Makerere University and Pretoria University.
 Rukare is a MEMOS lecturer of Governance teaching Sports Governance and Management on the International Olympic Committee Executive Masters Program (MEMOS).
 He also teaches International Sports Law at ISDE Law and Business School.
-He is currently the Chief of Party of the USAID Rights and Rule of Project in Uganda.
+He is currently the Chief of Party of the USAID Rights and Rule of Law Project in Uganda.